Mascouche line: Overview

-The line was announced as the Repentigny-Mascouche line in a press conference on March 17, 2006, and follows a major campaign by the residents of eastern Montréal and the north-eastern suburbs to restore commuter rail service.
+The line was announced as the Repentigny-Mascouche line in a press conference on March 17, 2006, and follows a major campaign by residents of eastern Montréal and the northeastern suburbs to restore commuter rail service.

 The 51 km line used the Mount Royal Tunnel and Canadian National track from Montreal's Central Station to Repentigny.
-New track was built from Repentigny to Terrebonne along the Autoroute 640, before turning towards the Trois-Rivières Subdivision of the Chemins de fer Québec-Gatineau at Mascouche.
-Most of the route, in particular the section after Mont-Royal to Repentigny, follows a similar path to the never-built Line 6 of the Montreal Metro, which was planned as a steel-wheeled "regional metro" line using a somewhat similar alignment.
-The journey time between Mascouche and downtown Montreal (using the pre-2020 alignment before the closure of Mount Royal Tunnel) was 61 minutes.
+New track was built from Repentigny to Terrebonne along Autoroute 640, before turning towards the Trois-Rivières Subdivision of the Chemins de fer Québec-Gatineau at Mascouche.
+Most of the route, in particular the section from Mont-Royal to Repentigny, follows a path similar to the never-built Line 6 of the Montreal Metro, which was planned as a steel-wheeled "regional metro" line using a somewhat similar alignment.
+The travel time between Mascouche and downtown Montreal (using the pre-2020 alignment, before the closure of Mount Royal Tunnel) was 61 minutes.

-Originally estimated at $300 million and expected to open in 2008, the line costed $670 million and opened in 2014.
-It has 13 stops (10 new, 3 existing) and offers eight departures in each direction per weekday, mainly during rush-hour.
+Originally estimated at $300 million and expected to open in 2008, the line cost $670 million and opened in 2014.
+It has 13 stops (10 new, 3 existing) and offers eight departures in each direction per weekday, mainly during rush hours.

 Locomotives

-On May 14, 2007, the former Agence métropolitaine de transport (AMT) and New Jersey Transit put out a joint call for tenders to purchase dual-powered locomotives.
-In Montreal, the locomotives switch to electric power at Mont-Royal (this was originally planned for Ahuntsic) to enter Mount Royal Tunnel to Central Station.
-This international project is the first of its kind in North America.
+On May 14, 2007, the former Agence métropolitaine de transport (AMT) and New Jersey Transit issued a joint call for tenders to purchase dual-powered locomotives.
+Until May 2020, locomotives on the Mascouche line switched to electric power at Mont-Royal (this was originally planned for Ahuntsic) to enter Mount Royal Tunnel to Central Station.
+This international project was the first of its kind in North America.
 Twenty locomotives of type ALP-45DP were delivered to the AMT from Bombardier Transportation.
 They now haul the RTM's 3000-series Bombardier MultiLevel coaches, in groups of 5 or 6 cars.